 Gerrit Holl MSc

 Since 17 February 2014, I am at the University of Toronto.
 This page is no longer updated.
-You shall find my current research page here as soon as I put something there.
+Since May 2015, I am at the University of Reading.
+Please see my Reading page.

 Work for the SAT-group